-Outreach to community colleges, Schools of Education and K-12 educators is part of the South Asia Program's mission as a U.S. Department of Education National Resource Center (NRC).
+Outreach to community colleges and K-12 educators is part of the South Asia Program's mission as a U.S. Department of Education National Resource Center (NRC).
 Our outreach efforts help educators internationalize their curriculum to teach about South Asia through fellowships, professional development workshops, culture kits, and more.

 Professional Development Opportunities

 For community college faculty: Prepare your students to become global-minded citizens by integrating international study into your teaching.
 Meet our fellows.

 For community college faculty: Join faculty from community colleges across the US on short-term professional development workshops in India or Pakistan, organized by the Council of American Overseas Research Centers.

 For faculty at schools of education: Make global education a priority—beginning with future teachers.
 Work with Cornell’s area studies programs and the South Asia Center at Syracuse University.
 Meet our past fellows.